Who we are

 Cookies may also be used for other purposes on our website but in each case none of the information collected can be used to personally identify you.
 You can configure your browser to accept all cookies, reject all cookies, or notify you when a cookie is sent.
 Each browser is different, so check the "Help" menu of your browser to learn how to change your cookie preferences.

-We will record your email address if you send us a message and use it for the purpose for which you have provided it.
-Additionally we may use your email address to send you communications about products and services that may interest you.
-You can opt out of future marketing communications at any time by selecting the unsubscribe function.
+We will record your email address if you send us a message.
+It will be used only for the purpose for which you have provided it and will only be added to a mailing list if you first provide your consent that we may do so.
 It will not be used for any other purpose and we will not disclose it without your consent.
 You are reminded that email sent over the Internet is not secure, and could be intercepted without your knowledge.
-While AH takes reasonable steps to secure its websites, mobile applications and e-marketing applications, you are accepting this risk when choosing to communicate with us via any of these platforms.
-AH also has other methods of receiving information such as mail, fax and telephone and you may prefer to use one of these methods.
+AH has other methods of receiving information such as mail, fax and telephone and you may prefer to use one of these methods.

 Link to other Sites